Nathan DeYonker Lab Research

 Organometallic Catalysis and Environmental Chemistry

-The DeYonker laboratory uses Density Functional Theory to propose mechanisms of complex inorganic and organometallic chemical reactions.
-Collaborations are in progress with Prof. Scott Habershon (University of Warwick), Dr. Fatima Rivas (St. Jude Children's Hospital), and Prof. Nasrin Mirsaleh-Kohan (Texas Woman's University).
+The DeYonker laboratory uses quantum chemistry to examine thermodynamic properties and to propose mechanisms of complex inorganic and organometallic chemical reactions.
+Collaborations are in progress with Prof. Tim Brewster (University of Memphis), Prof. Kensha Clark (Ole Miss), and Dr. Ted Heilweil (NIST).